-As of January 28, 2017, our total indebtedness was \$1,130.5 million, including \$1,112.0 million, inclusive of original issue discount, under our \$1,200.0 million Senior Secured Term Loan Facility, pursuant to our term loan credit agreement (the Term Loan Credit Agreement) dated as of February 24, 2011, as amended.
-We had no outstanding borrowings on our ABL Line of Credit as of January 28, 2017.
-Estimated cash required to make interest payments for these debt obligations amounts to approximately \$43.4 million for the fiscal year ended February 3, 2018.
+As of February 3, 2018, our total indebtedness was \$1,127.0 million, including \$1,108.9 million, inclusive of original issue discount, under our \$1,200.0 million senior secured term loan facility (Term Loan Facility).
+We had no outstanding borrowings under our \$600.0 million asset-based lending facility (ABL Line of Credit) as of February 3, 2018.
+Estimated cash required to make minimum debt service payments (including principal and interest) for these debt obligations amounts to approximately \$55.0 million for the fiscal year ended February 3, 2018.

 Our ability to make payments and to refinance our debt, and to fund planned capital expenditures, will depend on our ability to generate cash in the future, which is to some extent subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control.
 If we are unable to generate sufficient cash flow to service our debt and meet our other commitments, we will be required to adopt one or more alternatives, such as refinancing all or a portion of our debt, selling material assets or operations or raising additional debt or equity capital.
 We may not be able to successfully carry out any of these actions on a timely basis, on commercially reasonable terms or at all, or be assured that these actions would be sufficient to meet our capital requirements.
-In addition, the terms of our existing or future debt agreements, including the ABL Line of Credit and the Term Loan Credit Agreement, may restrict us from affecting any of these alternatives.
+In addition, the terms of our existing or future debt agreements, including the Term Loan Facility and the ABL Line of Credit, may restrict us from affecting any of these alternatives.